-Appendix ABehaviours that constitute child abuse
+Appendix A: Behaviours that constitute child abuse

-This Appendix lists unacceptable behaviours (misconduct) and concerning behaviours as they relate to the different forms of child abuse.
+This appendix lists unacceptable behaviours (misconduct) and concerning behaviours as they relate to the different types of child abuse.

-Codes of Conduct do not have to list all these types of behaviours.
+Codes of conduct do not have to list all these types of behaviours.
 They may be grouped into different categories or referred to generally based on your risk analysis.
-The list below will help you identify which behaviours your Code of Conduct should focus on in order to prevent abuse in your organisation's unique operating environment.
+The list below will help you identify which behaviours your Child Safe Code of Conduct should focus on to prevent abuse in your organisation's unique operating environment.